ottomen/growth/4-SOLID/2-OC/Open-closed principle.md

 It is coming from Bertrand Meyer's book "Object-Oriented Software Construction" from 1988 and it means "We should write our modules so that they can be extended, without requiring them to be modified.
 In other words, we want to be able to change what the modules do, without changing the source code of the modules".

-It means we need to implement such Class structure that will allow us to plug, pass new instances, but without direct code changes of this Class.
+It means we need to implement such Class structure that will allow us to plug, pass new instances, but without direct code changes of already created methods.

 Why it is important?
 If you have a working, tested code - the less you change the code the better.
 And if you have a chance not to modify the code - this is what we need to have.

-It means we need to learn to write code that should be safe from any changes.
+We need to learn to write code that should be safe from any changes.
 This is a weird but important concept.

 ## Implementation of Open-closed principle